xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_convert_model_tf_specific_Convert_NCF_From_Tensorflow.rst

    	frozen = tf.compat.v1.graph_util.convert_variables_to_constants(sess, sess.graph_def, \
    	                                                      ["rating/BiasAdd"])
    	graph_io.write_graph(frozen, './', 'inference_graph.pb', as_text=False)

    where ``rating/BiasAdd`` is an output node.

 #.
-Convert the model to the IR.If you look at your frozen model, you can see that it has one input that is split into four ``ResourceGather`` layers.
+Convert the model to the OpenVINO format.
+If you look at your frozen model, you can see that it has one input that is split into four ``ResourceGather`` layers.
 (Click image to zoom in.)

 .. image:: NCF_start.png
 	:alt: NCF model beginning

-But as the Model Optimizer does not support such data feeding, you should skip it.
-Cut the edges incoming in ``ResourceGather`` s port 1:
+However, as the Model Optimizer does not support such data feeding, you should skip it.
+Cut the edges incoming in ``ResourceGather`` port 1:

 .. ref-code-block:: cpp